andersmurphy/andersmurphy-blog/resources/posts/2022-06-14-clojure-sending-emails-with-postal-and-gmail-smtp.md

 Title: Clojure: sending emails with postal and Gmail SMTP

 While services like [SendGrid](https://sendgrid.com) are easy to use and offer a plethora of features like bounce and open rate monitoring, they are not cheapest option.
-Gmail's SMTP service on the other hand, although no where near as feature rich is more affordable.
+Gmail's SMTP service on the other hand, although not as feature rich, is more affordable.
 In this post we will cover setting up Gmail SMTP with [postal](https://github.com/drewr/postal).

 ## Limits for sending mail